Leisure Pursuits: The Fashion and Culture of Recreation

 Sept 2, 2017 – Nov 5, 2018

 From chair rail to ceiling, the walls on the South Gallery will be resplendent with a salon-style display of the largest grouping in decades of landscape paintings from the museum's permanent collection.
 Featuring more than 50 paintings from Hudson River School painters including Albert Bierstadt, Thomas Cole, and Frederic Church, the 19th-century oil on canvas paintings will transport visitors to 1947, when museum founder Clara Endicott Sears first presented them to the public.
+Prints of original paintings are available at the Museum Store.

 Also On View